What is arthritis?

 Depending on the severity of the condition, some people can live completely normal lives with arthritis.
 Others, though, struggle with even the simplest tasks.
-At SuperCarers, we help families to find experienced carers specialised in arthritis care for bespoke assistance tailored to their needs.
+SuperCarers helps families to find care providers for those requiring arthritis care.

 While no cure exists for arthritis, that does not stop treatment and other methods to keep up a high quality of living.

-Home carers, for example, can help you around the house and support you in your routine.
+A care provider can arrange home carers, for example, that can help you around the house and support you in your routine.
 With their help, people with arthritis can continue live in their homes independently.

 If a person with arthritis should start to find tasks difficult, such as dressing themselves, moving independently, or keeping themselves and their home clean, then a carer is essential to prevent further deterioration of their surroundings and their health.

-Carers on the SuperCarers platform also give something equally essential: dignity.
-Nobody likes the realisation that they can no longer properly look after themselves, and the change can be unsettling to say the least.
-Our carers will thus do their best to maintain the dignity and self-worth of their charges to their fullest.
+Nobody likes the realisation that they can no longer fully look after themselves, and the change can be unsettling to say the least.
+A care provider should do their best to assist you to do tasks wherever possible to maintain your dignity and self-worth.

 If you or a family member should be suffering from arthritis, whatever the type, you will find many reliable sources of information to help you.
 Start off with the NHS website, and from there visit: